DinmaOtutu/dinmasspace/src/pages/contact.md

 menus:
   main:
     title: Contact
-    weight: 5
+    weight: 1
 template: contact
 ---
 Hi there!
-Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [example@example.com](mailto:example@example.com).
+Thank you so much for your interest in working with me.
+Please fill the contact form below or send me an email at [](mailto:example@example.com)otutudinma1995@gmail.com.